-images are similarly processed from early on in the visual system (Sayim and Cavanagh, 2011), we expected that (1) object category information should emerge with similar temporal dynamics for all types of depiction and (2) category information should generalize early.
-In contrast, if additional processing is required to resolve the abstract visual information in drawings, we expected delayed emergence of category information for drawings and sketches compared with photographs and generalization of category information only late in time.
-To distinguish between these alternatives, we trained and tested SVM classifiers either on the MEG channel patterns from the same or different types of depiction to decode the category of a presented object for each time point analogous to the fMRI decoding procedure.
+Having established where category information can be decoded and where it generalizes across types of depiction, we investigated when information about the category of a presented object can be read out and when this information generalizes across types of depiction.
+Assuming that drawings and natural object images are similarly processed from early on in the visual system (Sayim & Cavanagh, 2011), we expected (1) that object category information should emerge with similar temporal dynamics for all types of depiction and (2) that category information should generalize early.
+In contrast, if additional processing is required to resolve the abstract visual information in drawings, we expected delayed emergence of category information for drawings and sketches in comparison to photos and generalization of category information only late in time.
+To distinguish between these alternatives, we trained and tested SVM classifiers either on the MEG channel patterns from the same or different types of depiction to decode the category of a presented object for each time point analogous the decoding to fMRI

-The results of the temporally resolved MEG decoding analyses within photographs, drawings, and sketches are shown in Figure 5b.
-Irrespective of the type of depiction, there was a rapid early rise in decoding accuracy, followed by a steady decline that continued into the end of the trial and that remained significant for all three levels of depiction (p < 0.05, cluster-based permutation test).
-Overall, time courses were very similar for the three conditions, peaking at 100 ms for all conditions (photograph peak 95% CI = [99.91 ms, 100.09 ms], drawing peak CI = [98.61 ms, 101.45 ms], sketch peak CI = [86.15 ms 105.49 ms]), with no significant differences between peak latencies (all p > 0.05, based on bootstrap CI).
-A TOST procedure testing for statistical equivalence of the peak latencies revealed significant results for all comparisons (photograph vs drawing, MD = -0.5 ms, p < 0.001; photograph vs sketch, MD = 5 ms, p = 0.004; drawing vs sketch, MD = 5.5 ms, p = 0.007, FDR-corrected).
-Despite these similarities, the overall accuracy for the three conditions was different, as highlighted in the difference time courses (Fig. 5c).
-There were significantly higher decoding accuracies for photographs than for both drawings and sketches and significantly higher decoding accuracies for drawings than for sketches (all p < 0.05, cluster-based permutation test).
-These differences suggest that there was a gradual decrease in the strength of the representation of category information with an increasing level of visual abstraction potentially related to the additional visual information (e.g., color, texture) contained in photographs and drawings.
+The results of the temporally-resolved MEG decoding analyses within photos, drawings and sketches are shown in Figure 4b.
+Irrespective of the type of depiction, there was a rapid early rise in decoding accuracy, followed by a steady decline that continued into the end of the trial and that remained significant for all three levels of depiction (p<0.05, cluster-based permutation test).
+Overall, time courses were very similar for the three conditions, peaking at 100ms for all conditions (photo peak 95% confidence interval (CI) = [99.91ms 100.09ms], drawing peak CI = [98.54ms 101.54ms], sketch peak CI = [86.29ms 105.56ms]), with no significant differences between peak latencies (all p>0.05, based on bootstrap CI).
+A two one-sided tests procedure (TOST) testing for statistical equivalence of the peak latencies revealed significant results for all comparisons (Photo vs. Drawing, MD=0, p<0.001; Photo vs. Sketch, MD=0.55, p=0.007; Drawing vs. Sketch, MD=0.55, p=0.007, FDR-corrected).

+Despite these similarities, the overall accuracy for the three conditions was different, as highlighted in the difference time courses (Fig 4c).
+There were significantly higher decoding accuracies for photos than for both drawings and sketches and significantly higher decoding accuracies for drawings than for sketches (all p<0.05, cluster-based permutation test).